theParitet/theParitet/README.md

 ### My Projects

 > [!NOTE]
-> All my web projects are currently being hosted on GitHub Pages if you want to check them out. 😉
+> All my web projects are hosted on GitHub Pages if you want to check them out. 😉
 >
 > Other projects are not hard to run too!